-Lo-yumtu avot al-banim

-Fathers are not to die upon/in front of/on account of their children, uvanim lo-yumtu al-avot neither are children to die upon/in front of/on account of their fathers:

-ish b'chet'o yumatu

-a man who breaches covenant is to go through the death spiral by himself.
+Lo-yumtu avot al-banim Fathers are not to put to death in front of or die on account of their children, ish b'chet'o yumatu any man who breaches covenant is to go through the death spiral by himself.
+[Deuteronomy 24:16]

-[Deuteronomy 24:16]13

 As stated in the opening paragraph of this shiur, fallen human beings with pagan mindsets tend to wallow in negativity.
 They indulge dark, depressing fleshly emotions, let them run wild, shout them to the world, and act them out in ways that are blatantly anti-shalom.
 They let fear morph into paralyzing forms of antisocial paranoia.
 They let life's irritations evolve into offenses, let anger mutate into outrage, let hurt feelings combust into roots of bitterness, and let minor disagreements turn into major drama.
 They let the slightest spark they feel careen out of control until they crash and burn in a toxic fit of green-eyed jealously.
 They let simple disappointments in life explode into cynicism, hopelessness, and disabling despair.
 They let fleshly appetites and attractions erupt into lust and perversion.
 They let feelings of melancholy evolve into depressive episodes, then spiral out of control into homicidal or suicidal ideation.
 They love to speak platitudes, opine about abstractions, spout generalities, and brand just about everyone and everything they encounter with artificial labels.
 But the Holy One is different.
 He is a redeemer - and He sees all people through Redeemer's Eyes.
 With only one exception - Amalek - His Plan is to use His Covenant People to bless families, not curse them.
 Genesis 12:3.
 His strategy is generational in focus.
-If a man or woman of one generation rejects Him and His Ways, He just turns the focus of His kindnesses and wooing to the next generation.
-His Passion is to redeem dysfunctional households and notorious bloodlines, not condemn them.
-He wants us as His Emissaries on earth to emulate Him by focusing on the potential for miraculous transformation that He has placed in every human being and in every family - not write a son off because of a sin his father committed, or write a father off because of a sin of his son.
+If a man or woman of one generation